chvancooten/NimPackt-v1/README.md

 - Patching the Anti-Malware Scan Interface (AMSI)
 - Disabling Event Tracing for Windows (ETW)
-- Payload encoding to prevent static analysis
+- Payload encryption (AES-128 CTR) to prevent static analysis
 - Obfuscating static strings used in the binary
 - Supports cross-platform compilation (from both Linux and Windows)
 - Supports both x64/x86 compilation (make sure to grab the right architecture for the ingested binary)